Holli Dempsey: Career

-In 2013, she had a regular role as Maureen Mulliganin the tv series Breathless.
+In 2013, she had a regular role as Maureen Mulliganin in the TV series Breathless.
 In 2014, she appeared as Vicky for ten episodes of the Ricky Gervais comedy series Derek.
 In 2015, she appeared as Jolene in You, Me and the Apocalypse for a single episode: "Right in the Nuts".

 In 2016, she played Holly in the TV series The Aliens, and appeared in ITV's Plebs.
 The same year, she was in 2016 film version of Dad’s Army.
 In 2016, she appeared in "Hated in the Nation", an episode of the anthology series Black Mirror.

 In 2019, she appeared in After Life, then in 2020, she played a lead role as Emily Lacey in the TV series Harlots, alongside Samantha Morton.
 In 2020, she appeared in the BBC comedy Ghosts.

 She has also appeared in an episode of BBC's Call the Midwife, as prostitute 'Bridget Cole', and ITV’s The Delivery Man (2015), and The Ice Cream Girls (2013), an ITV drama based on the novel by Dorothy Koomson.
 Dempsey also appears in the 2015 British comedy film Aaaaaaaah! directed by Steve Oram.

 In 2021, Dempsey played the role of Grace Melbury in a BBC Radio 4 adaptation of the Thomas Hardy novel The Woodlanders.
 In 2022 and 2023, she took the lead role of Jess in three series of Matthew Broughton’s radio thriller Broken Colours.